strapi/documentation/docs/developer-docs/latest/development/custom-fields.md

 ### Options

-`app.customFields.register()` can pass an additional `options` object  with the following parameters:
+Custom fields can have their own settings in the Content-type builder.
+In `app.customFields.register()` we can pass an additional `options` object  with the following parameters enable their use.

 | Options parameter | Description                                                                     | Type                    |
 | -------------- | ------------------------------------------------------------------------------- | ----------------------- |